Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Results for static de Sitter and Schwarzschild--de Sitter spacetimes

 The analysis of resonant states in form degree $k=1$ is just a bit more involved.
 Since \eqref{EqThmBoxCoho} now reads $0\to 0\oplus 0\to\cK^1\to H^0(\Sph^2\sqcup\Sph^2)\to 0$, every non-trivial element $u$ of $\cK^1$ fails to be in $L^2(\alpha|dh|)$, and in fact the singular behavior is expected to be $u=\sC_\pm\wt u$ with $\wt u_{NT}|_{r=r_\pm}=c_\pm\in\C$, since $H^0(\Sph^2\sqcup\Sph^2)$ is generated by locally constant functions, which are therefore constant on $r=r_-$ as well as on $r=r_+$.
 We thus make the ansatz

 We then compute

 and by definition of $\pa_{r,p}^*$ in \eqref{EqSDSPaRAdjoint}, this vanishes if and only if $f_1$ and $f_2$ satisfy the ODEs

-The general form of the solution is\footnote{ On $n$-dimensional Schwarzschild-de Sitter space, the exponents $2$ and $-2$ in these ODEs get replaced by $n-2$ and $2-n$, and the general forms of the solutions are $f_1(r)=f_{11}r+f_{12}r^{2-n}$ and $f_2(r)=f_{21}+f_{22}r^{3-n}$.
+The general form of the solution is\footnote{ On $n$-dimensional Schwarzschild--de Sitter space, the exponents $2$ and $-2$ in these ODEs get replaced by $n-2$ and $2-n$, and the general forms of the solutions are $f_1(r)=f_{11}r+f_{12}r^{2-n}$ and $f_2(r)=f_{21}+f_{22}r^{3-n}$.
 The subsequent analysis of the matching conditions goes through with obvious modifications.}

 $f_{jk}\in\C$, $j,k=1,2$.
 Now recall that resonant states are elements of $\CI_{(0)}$ and thus satisfy a matching condition in the singular components, which is captured by the matrix \eqref{EqSDSMatchingCondition}.
 Concretely, we require $f_2(r_-)=f_1(r_-)$ and $f_2(r_+)=-f_1(r_+)$; in terms of $f_{jk}$, $j,k=1,2$, these conditions translate into